 When looking for a USSSA-certified bat, go for a top-rated USSSA bat with top reviews.

-ASA bat specifications include:
+USA Softball bat specifications

 - Barrel diameter of 2 1/4 inches